GimelStudio/GimelStudio/CONTRIBUTING.md

 ## Asking For Help

 **Please don't use the issue tracker for general support questions**.
-Check whether the [Github Discussions](https://github.com/GimelStudio/GimelStudio/discussions) or channels on the official [Discord](https://discord.gg/RqwbDrVDpK) can help with your issue.
-Discord is where most of the development chat happens and it's likely you will get your answer the quickest there.
+Check whether the [Github Discussions](https://github.com/GimelStudio/GimelStudio/discussions) can help with your issue.

 ## What Should I Know Before I Get Started?